AdobeDocs/journey-optimizer.de-DE/help/using/rn/e-release-notes.md

 **Entscheidungs-Management**

-* **Unterstützung mehrerer Regeln in der Entscheidungsverwaltung** - Sie können jetzt bis zu 10 Begrenzungsregeln für ein bestimmtes Angebot in der Entscheidungsverwaltung hinzufügen.
-Auf diese Weise können Sie die Kontrolle über die Art und Weise, wie Angebote gesendet werden, erhöhen.
+* **Unterstützung mehrerer Regeln im Entscheidungs-Management**: Sie können jetzt bis zu 10 Begrenzungsregeln für ein bestimmtes Angebot im Entscheidungs-Management hinzufügen.
+Dadurch wird eine bessere Kontrolle über die Art und Weise ermöglicht, wie die Angebote gesendet werden.
 [Weitere Informationen](../offers/offer-library/add-constraints.md#capping)

 <!--* **Audits** - The **Change log** tab allowing you to see all the changes that have been made to an offer or a decision has been removed.
 Changes related to offers and decisions can now be seen in the **Audits** menu. -->